The Definitive Food Costing Guide: Template + Formula

 There are few things in a food business as critical as food costing.
 If you master hiring, create great dishes, and generate more orders than you can keep up with—but you don’t have a handle on food costs and recipe margins—you’re leaving the most powerful lever you can pull in your business untouched.

 In the Food 2.0 era, there’s plenty of room to grow and thrive, even in the midst of Covid-19.
-But that opportunity is reserved for businesses that rely on precise data to make business decisions.
+However, that opportunity is reserved for businesses that rely on precise data to make business decisions.

 We’re going to show you everything you need to know to cost your food—formulas, templates, and beyond—so you can better control food costs, discover more profitable menu items, and create a sustainable business.